 We’ve gone through what the pre-construction planning and execution look like.
 So, now we can outline the list of deliverables you should have coming out of the pre-construction process:

-Make this process seamless and achieve your deliverables faster with HOVER.
+Make this process seamless and achieve your deliverables faster with Hover.
 You gain comprehensive and accurate measurements from a few smartphone photos.
-This data helps you communicate the project’s scope more effectively with clients and other stakholders throughout the process.
+This data helps you communicate the project’s scope more effectively with clients and other stakeholders throughout the process.